Michael-Goldfarb/MLBGamePredictor/Notes.md

-# Make an account on ElephantSQL, create an instance, click on browser, then copy and paste these create table statements in ElephantSQL before running the program files!
+# How to set up the database!

-    CREATE TABLE IF NOT EXISTS gamesRefresh ( gameId TEXT,
+Make an account on ElephantSQL, create an instance, click on browser, then copy and paste these 18 create table statements in ElephantSQL before running the program files!
-        awayTeamName VARCHAR(255),
+Make sure to follow the instructions on the bottom of the page after creating the 18 tables!

-        homeTeamName VARCHAR(255),
+ 1. CREATE TABLE IF NOT EXISTS gamesRefresh ( gameId TEXT, awayTeamName VARCHAR(255), homeTeamName VARCHAR(255),